|Poppies Keepsake Memorial|

 November 11th is Veterans Day in the USA, also known as Remembrance Day in Canada, and it marks the end of World War I, at the 11th hour of the 11th day of the 11th month in 1918.
 With ceremony, parades, and a moment of silence at 11:00am, we reflect on the immense debt of gratitude every one of us owes to our military men and women.
 This day not only commemorates those who have given their lives, it honors all who have served their country.
 Their courage and commitment to protecting our homeland, and indeed the world at large, warrant the deepest respect.

 There are approximately 21 million veterans in the US.
 At roughly 6.7% of the population, chances are that nearly everyone knows a family with a military member.
 Many families' war veterans have passed on, and it is important to cultivate gratitude and remembrance among our younger generation.
-Whether it's a young person's grandfather who was a hero in World War II, or a family who has lost its son or daughter, brother or sister, father or mother, there are many ways to keep their memory vivid.
+Whether it's a young person's grandfather who was a hero in World War II, or a family who has lost its son or daughter, brother or sister, father or mother, there are many ways to keep their memory alive.
 A corner of the fireplace mantel is reserved for a gathering of framed photos.
 A section of the china cabinet houses military medals of honor.
 The flag is flown at half mast in towns and cities for fallen soldiers.

 Some families have found comfort in adding a small keepsake to their shrine of remembrance.
 At this time of year, keepsake mementos with the pervasive poppies motif may be given as gifts to help honor the ones we have lost.